PetersonDave/petersondave.github.io/_posts/2015-10-13-Session-Management-Options-for-Sitecore-8-PaaS-in-Azure.markdown

 ---
 Sitecore 8 introduces a significant shift in session management, as both private and shared session providers are introduced to fully support the CMS with xDB integration.
 If you're considering a PaaS model in Azure and have your own deployment strategy, keep reading.
 If you're using Sitecore's Azure module, you can pretty much stop here as the decision has been made for you.

-For load balanced on premise solutions, session management is rather straight forward, as the two main options are either Sitecore's custom SQL or Mongo session providers.
+For load balanced on premise solutions, session management is rather straight forward.
+The two primary options are either Sitecore's custom SQL or Mongo session providers.
 PaaS solutions in Azure slightly complicate the decision.
 Throw in Sitecore's xDB cloud edition and your options become more interesting.
 In this post, we'll take a look at session management options specific to Sitecore 8 PaaS.

 #Sitecore Azure Module

-Sitecore's Azure module leverages a custom In Role Cache provider, defined within a global web.config transformation field labeled as "do not edit!" within the client.
-This value will transform in the provider within your Azure package's web.config prior to uploading and transitioning to a cloud service.
+Sitecore's Azure module uses a custom In Role Cache provider, defined within a global web.config transformation field labelled "do not edit!" within the client.
+This value will inject the provider within your Azure package's web.config prior to uploading and transitioning to a cloud service.

 #Custom Deployment Strategies

 If you have your own in-house deployment strategy outside of the Azure module (such as Azure PowerShell scripts), you have a few options.
-You can proceed with the recommendation of the Azure module and use the in role cache provider, or you can move forward with one of the standard providers more commonly used with on premise solutions.
+You can proceed with the recommendation within the Azure module and use the in role cache provider, or you can move forward with one of the standard providers more commonly used with on premise solutions.

 ##A Note on Using xDB Cloud Edition